John Fleck (footballer)

-He began his career with Rangers, making his senior debut in 2008 aged 16, being hyped in the media as a future star, and later spending a period on loan to Blackpool.
+He began his career with Rangers, making his senior debut in 2008 aged 16, and later spending a period on loan to Blackpool.
 In 2012 he transferred to Coventry City, remaining there until 2016 when he joined Sheffield United, helping the club achieve two promotions in three years, moving up from League One to the Premier League.
+In February 2024, Fleck joined Blackburn Rovers before signing for Chesterfield later that year.

 Early life

-Fleck was born in Glasgow and was brought up in the city's Yoker district; he was educated at Knightswood Secondary School.
+Fleck was born in Glasgow and was brought up in the city's Yoker (Langy) district; he was educated at Knightswood Secondary School.
 His uncle, former Scotland international Robert Fleck, played for Rangers, Chelsea and Norwich in the 1980s and 1990s.